ThaFireDragonOfDeath/uhashtools/res/developer_documentation/source_files_overview.md

 receives all messages for the main window and forwards them to the "mainwin_message_handler.[ch]" unit.

+# print_utilities.h
+This header contains helper macros for printing debug, information, warning and error messages to stdout.
+Usually this messages are not visible in graphical applications (even if the application is started from a CMD window) but if the application is started from Visual Studio Code using the "Start Debugging" or "Run without debugging" commands the content of stdout will be printed within the "DEBUG CONSOLE" tab.

 # product_common.h
 This unit contains the application information which is the same across all generated executable files.
 For example this unit defines